 We are not helpless in the face of injustices.
 How we choose to spend our money is the strongest vote we cast, and unlike with political elections, it’s a vote we get to cast regularly - every time we go shopping.

-Photos by Allison Sherman in Bead & Reel
+Photos by Allison Sherman for Bead & Reel